 “Sorry?
 Do you remember?”

 glass of water.
 She held his head up and helped him take a

-up a cot in the bedroom so she can be close to you and…”
+up a cot in the bedroom so she can be close to you and…” Samuel

-continued crying softly.
+crying softly.
 Just then, the door opened.
-Scott stepped
+Scott stepped inside.

 “And after that?”
 Samuel asked.

-Samuel nodded, knowing that was the best answer he was going
+Samuel nodded, knowing that was the best answer he was going to

-groaned, stating he needed a drink badly, but no one who sat with him
+stating he needed a drink badly, but no one who sat with him

 that day would even allow such an unspeakable thing.
 Samuel

 that Samuel was well enough to travel home.
 Dr. Stevens would

 “The wedding?”
 Margaret asked.